punkave/jquery-selective/README.md

 Boom!
 That's it.

+#### Checkboxes and Radio Buttons as Extra Fields

+Checkboxes are supported.
+When you `get` them, those properties will be set to either 1 or 0.

+Radio buttons are also supported.
+The first radio button in a group is selected by default.

 #### Setting Extras For Existing Values

 OK, there is one more detail: how do you initialize the extra fields for existing choices?
 Easy: in addition to `label` and `value`, include properties for each of the extra fields.